 Fever of an Infectious Etiology Without an Identifiable Source

-Another important entity to the discussion of fever in children is the diagnosis and management of fever in a child who is likely to have an infectious etiology but a source of the infection is not possible to be identified.
+Another important entity to the discussion of fever in children is the diagnosis and management of fever in a child who is likely to have an infectious etiology, but a source of the infection is not possible to identify.

 |Child’s Age||Causative Organisms||Treatment Options|